Japanese drummer Ikue Mori relocated to New York in 1977 and began to play in "no-wave" bands,

 Zeena Parkins' and Ikue Mori's Phantom Orchard returned with Through The Looking-Glass (october 2013), featuring Sara Parkins (violin), Maja Solveig Kjelstrup Ratkje (vocals and electronics), Maggie Parkins (cello) and Sylvie Courvoisier (piano).

-In Light Of Shadows (Tzadik, 2015) is an electronic album.
+In Light Of Shadows (Tzadik, 2015) is an all-electronic album, notably

-Highsmith (february 2017) featured Ikue Mori on electronics and Craig Taborn on piano.
+Highsmith (february 2017) featured Mori on electronics and Craig Taborn on piano, notably in the ten-minute Mermaids On The Golf Course.

 (Translation by/ Tradotto da xxx) |